 Power Tuning includes any changes available in Basic, as well as changes for increasing torque and horsepower, increasing MPG, or automatic shifting changes, such as firmness, shift points, and TCC lockup points.

-What setups need Power Tuning?
+What setups need or benefit from Power Tuning?

 This is real-world, street-feedback, which will get your car running like how you want!
 It also will increase MPG, throttle response, and overall power.